 So let’s get started!
 Making sure your boots fit properly is one of the most important things to master as a beginner snowboarder.
 When trying on boots, only wear one pair of socks and make sure there is nothing else in the boot.
 We often see beginners who wear multiple pairs of socks to stay warm, but this is unnecessary.
 Modern snowboard boots are designed to keep your feet warm and comfortable with just one pair of socks.
 Also, make sure your heel is in the very back of the boot to ensure a snug fit.
 If you are unsure if your boot is on properly, ask your snowboard instructor or rental shop employee to help.

-When it comes time to try on your snowboard, the first thing you will need to do is determine your "stance."
+When it comes time to try on your snowboard, the first thing you will need to do is determine your “stance.”
 Your stance is the direction you face while sliding downhill.
 There are two snowboard stances, regular and goofy.
-A regular stance means that your left foot is forward, while a goofy stance means that your right foot it forward.
+A regular stance means that your left foot is forward, while a goofy stance means that your right foot is forward.
 There is no correct snowboard stance, it is all about what feels good to you.

 It is important to understand the basic parts of a snowboard so you know what your instructors are talking about.
 The front of the snowboard is called the nose and the back of the snowboard is called the tail.
 There is also the heelside edge (the side edge closet to your heel when strapped in) and the toeside edge (the side edge closet to your toes when strapped in).
 Bindings are another essential component to a snowboard, these are what attached your feet to your snowboard.
 They are typically made from plastic or metal and feature a ratcheting strap system to secure your fit.

 To strap into your snowboard, find a flat service.
-You don't want to be on a hill because this will only make things more difficult.
-Place one foot into the binding, feed the "ladder" into the ratchet and crank the ratchet to tighten.
+You don’t want to be on a hill because this will only make things more difficult.
+Place one foot into the binding, feed the “ladder” into the ratchet, and crank the ratchet to tighten.
 To release, simply pull the buckle away from the ratchet.